harikishantk/Bookinder/README.md

 # Hackathon

-This project participated in [Hackabull 2021](https://hackabull.io/), submitted in [Devpost](https://devpost.com/software/bookinder-g54dfc) and *won the Best First Time Hacker Prize*.
+This project was developed by the team in one of the MLH hackathons, [Hackabull 2021](https://hackabull.io/) and was submitted in [Devpost](https://devpost.com/software/bookinder-g54dfc).
+*The team won the Best First Time Hacker Prize*.